Epinova/Epinova.InRiverConnector/README.md

 - No longer creates `InRiverGenericMedia` for file types not matching any of your implemented media types.
 If your Episerver site does not have a content type matching a file extension, no file will be created.
 - Support for `ChannelMimeTypeMappings` on your channel entity is removed.
 No need to increase complexity by tweaking internal workings of the connector.
 - CVL-values are no longer transferred as dictionaries - only the key+value is returned (configuratble as before).
 In Episerver, model your catalog entries to have normal string properties ("LongString") for these.
 Episerver has no need to maintain these values internally.

-## ICatalogImportHandlers implemented?

-Both the original file AND the modified file will now reside in the data directory where the connector puts it's data for import.
+- If you implement ICatalogImportHandlers that changes the exported `Catalog.xml` file, both the original file and the modified file will now reside in the data directory where the connector puts it's data for import.
+This should hopefully make debugging slightly easier.

-## Configuration changes
+### Configuration changes

 - `RESOURCE_PROVIDER_TYPE` has been removed.
 Write your own integration if this was truly needed.
 - `EPI_MAJOR_VERSION` has been removed.
 It had no purpose.